IronRon/Webmapping-CA/README.md

 - Irish county boundaries for spatial analysis
 - PostgreSQL/PostGIS spatial database integration
 - Django backend with GeoDjango models and RESTful GeoJSON endpoints
-- Spatial queries: nearest car wash, radius search, density analysis
+- Advanced spatial queries: nearest car wash, radius search, and county-level aggregation
+- County heatmap visualization: counties are always color-coded by car wash density using a green-to-red scale
+- Business analytics mode always displays county heatmap for market saturation and opportunities
+- Improved marker logic: only one marker shown for user actions, clean marker management
 - Two main modes: User Mode and Business Mode
    - **User Mode:**
       - View all car washes in Ireland and the US
       - Search for nearest car wash or within a chosen radius
       - Interactive markers with details (name, address, service type, operating hours)
+      - See a list of nearby car washes after clicking on the map
    - **Business Mode:**
-        - Analytical view of car wash coverage by zone (e.g., counties)
+      - Analytical view of car wash coverage by county (heatmap)
-        - Color-coded polygons showing market saturation and opportunities
+      - Counties always color-coded by car wash count (spatial aggregation)
-        - Clickable zones for details: number of car washes, average distance, population density (future)
+      - Clickable counties for details: number of car washes, names, and more
-        - "Site Evaluation" tool: propose new locations, get feedback on suitability
+      - "Site Evaluation" tool: propose new locations, get feedback on suitability (future)

 ## Technical Stack
 - Python 3.x, Django 4.x, GeoDjango